-People will gain weight at Christmas for several reasons.
-For many of us, it is a relaxing time and we tend to be more sedentary through this period.
-It can also be a more social time, and can present additional situations for increased caloric intake with a greater variety of foods, larger portion sizes and increased alcohol consumption (Mason et al, 2018).
+For many of us, the festive period is a relaxing time and we tend to be more sedentary through this period.
+It can also be a more social time, and can present additional situations for increased caloric intake with a greater variety of foods, larger portion sizes and increased alcohol consumption.

 For some people, the festive period may be a time of added pressure and anxiety.
 This can be due to financial difficulties, or family/relationship issues and these stressors may trigger some unhealthy habits.